vmware/container-service-extension/docs/ENT-PKS.md

     * Use `cse config` command to generate `config.yaml` and `pks.yaml` template files.
     * Configure `config.yaml` with vCD and K8 template details.
     * Configure `pks.yaml` with Enterprise PKS details.
 This file is necessary only if there is an intention to leverage Enterprise PKS for K8 deployments.
+Refer [pks_config key](/container-service-extension/CSE_ADMIN.html#pksconfig) in `config.yaml` for more details on how to fill in `pks.yaml` and how it's presence changes the CSE's default behavior on user's ability to deploy (Native/Enterprise PKS) K8 clusters in any given organization vdc.
     * Run `CSE install` command.
 It prepares NSX-T(s) of Enterprise PKS instances for tenant isolation.
     Ensure this command is run for on-boarding of new Enterprise PKS instances at later point of time.
     * Start the CSE service.